Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Introduction

-\textbf{In this work}, we introduce a suite of novel token-based and sequence-based model inversion strategies tailored for VLMs.
-Specifically, we propose four MI techniques (see Figure~\ref{fig:proposed_method}).
-Our token-based attacks leverage token-level gradients to optimize the reconstructed images.
-In contrast, our sequence-based attacks utilize gradients aggregated over the entire sequence, offering a global perspective for image optimization.
-Experimental results on three VLMs across three datasets demonstrate the effectiveness of our inversion attacks.
-Notably, human evaluation of the reconstructed images achieves an attack accuracy of 75.31\%, highlighting the severity of model inversion threats in VLMs.
+We conduct experiments on a range of VLMs across multiple datasets to demonstrate the effectiveness of our inversion attacks.
+Notably, human evaluation of the reconstructed images achieves an attack accuracy of 61.21\%, highlighting the severity of model inversion threats in VLMs.
 Furthermore, we validate the generalizability of our approach on publicly available VLMs, reinforcing its practical applicability and security implications.
-Our key contributions are as follows: \begin{itemize} \item We present a pioneering study of model inversion attacks on vision-language models, uncovering a novel security risk in the multimodal models.
+Our key contributions are as follows: \begin{itemize} \item We present a pioneering study of MI attacks on VLMs, uncovering a security risk in the multimodal models.

-\item We introduce a suite of novel inversion strategies tailored for VLMs, including two Token-based MI (TMI and TMI-C) and two Sequence-based MI attacks (SMI and SMI-AW).
+\item We introduce a suite of inversion strategies tailored for token-generative nature of VLMs (Sec.~\ref{sec:MI}).

+\item Based on our observation that output tokens' gradients differ in their informativeness for MI, we propose SMI-AW, which dynamically reweights token contributions in different inversion steps (Sec.~\ref{sec:SMI-AW}).